-Jeera aloo is potatoes cooked with cumin seeds.
-This simple, easy to cook side dish takes less than 15 minutes if you have your potatoes cooked and ready.
-With no onions, no garlic this is great option during fasting days.
+Jeera aloo is a classic Indian side dish that tastes great paired with roti, naan, or rice.
+Boiled baby potatoes are sautéed with cumin seeds and spices.
+This simple, easy-to-cook side dish takes less than 15 minutes if you have your potatoes cooked.
+With no onions and no garlic, this is a great option during fasting days.

-Potato is one of the most popular vegetables that are loved by all, all over the world.
-This humble vegetable tastes delicious in all forms.
-Fry them, mash them, boil them, add them in curry – it’s all simply delicious.
+Potato the humble root vegetable tastes delicious any way you cook it.
+Fry it, mash it, boil it, or add it to a curry – perfect and tasty.
 It would be hard to find someone who doesn’t love potatoes.
-Though it is high is carbohydrate, it’s hard to resist.
+Though it is high in carbohydrates, it’s hard to resist.
 No matter how hard I try to stay away from it, I just can’t succeed!

 Ingredients